Key takeaways from night 2 of the Democratic convention

 “I know that if we entrust this nation to Joe, he will do for your family what he did for ours — bring us together and make us whole,” she said.
 “His faith is unshakable,” she added.

-Jill Biden talked of her own career as an educator — she continued to teach college full-time as second lady.
-And she told of how she struggled after the Bidens’ son, Beau, died during Joe Biden’s second term as vice president.
+Jill Biden talked of her own career as an educator — she continued to teach college full-time as the vice president’s wife.
+And she told of how she struggled after the Bidens’ son Beau died during Joe Biden’s second term as vice president.
 “I wondered if I would ever smile and feel joy again,” she said, but she noted that her husband “went back to work” amid his own grief.

 Jill Biden may not have the presence that Michelle Obama brought to the screen Monday.
 She won’t run for president herself, like Hillary Clinton.
 But she’s proven herself a skilled, adept defender of her husband.